-Some highlights along the Ring of Kerry include: the Gap of Dunloe, Rossbeigh Beach, Derrynane House & Park, Kerry Cliffs, and Cahergal Stone Fort.
+Some top attractions along the Ring of Kerry include: the Gap of Dunloe, Rossbeigh Beach, Derrynane House & Park, Kerry Cliffs, and Cahergal Stone Fort.

 There are several pullouts along the route where you can stop to admire the view and snap a quick picture.
 The town of Killorglin is a great place to stop for breakfast as the town is known as “the first stop on the Ring of Kerry.”